ArturoDent/find-and-transform/searchInPanel.md

 <br/>

-> Note: With no `find` entry and searching in other files, the current selection will be used to search in those other files!
+> Note: With no `find` entry and searching in other files, the current selection(s) will be used to search in those other files!
 This can be a fast way to search for a current word in other files and also works for the context menu searches (see below).

 ------------
 <br/>

-The `filesToInclude`, `filesToExclude`, `find` and `replace` arguments in the `runInSearchPanel` support these variables:
+The `filesToInclude`, `filesToExclude`, `find` and `replace` arguments in the `runInSearchPanel` support these **path** variables:

 ```
 ${file}